-In their six year history, which includes the 2008/2009 financial meltdown, a grand total of three ETNs have gone bust due to credit default—all 3 were issued by Lehmann Brothers.
+In their ten year history, which includes the 2008/2009 financial meltdown, a grand total of three Exchange Traded Notes (ETNs) have gone bust due to credit default—all 3 were issued by Lehmann Brothers.
 The total loss to investors was less than $15 million.
 This article on ETF.com gives the detailed story.
-How many public companies have gone bankrupt, rendering their stock worthless, in the last six years?
-A lot more than three, and a lot more than $15 million was lost—but I doubt we’ll ever see a Schwab article including the text below:
+How many public companies have gone bankrupt, rendering their stock worthless, in the last ten years?
+A lot more than three, and a lot more than $15 million was lost—but we don’t see many articles saying that stocks in general are dangerous.

 - You don’t understand the index the funds are intending to track.
 This includes the people complaining that volatility funds don’t accurately track the CBOE’s VIX index